PhD Graphene NOWNANO CDT / Overview

 We welcome applications from graduates with an excellent degree (first or upper second) or an equivalent international qualification in science, engineering or biomedical disciplines.

 Applicants should be enthusiastic and looking for a challenging, interdisciplinary research training environment.
-Fully funded places are available for UK/EU nationals.
-International students are welcome to apply if in recipient of external scholarships or on a self-funded basis.
+Fully funded places are available for home (UK) students.
+EU/International students are welcome to apply if they are in recipient of external scholarships or on a self-funded basis.

 For exceptionally academically strong international students with proven research potential the CDT may be able to assist with applications to University of Manchester scholarships.